Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ## <a name='Prerequisites'></a>**Prerequisites**

 * UCS machine with [Kubeflow](https://www.kubeflow.org/) 1.0 installed
-* AWS account with appropriate permissions
+* S3 bucket with appropriate permissions

 ## <a name='AWSSetup'></a>**S3 Bucket Layout**

-### <a name='FileOrganization'></a>**File Organization**

-Ensure that required darknet configuration files ( .cfg & .data ) are present in cfg directory, dataset files in the datasets directory, trained weights files in pre-trained weights directory of the S3 bucket as shown below, for successful training and subsequent inferencing
+Ensure that required darknet configuration files ( .cfg & .data ) are in *cfg* directory, dataset files in the *datasets* directory, trained weights files in *pre-trained-weights* directory of the S3 bucket as shown below, for successful training and subsequent inferencing

 ![AWS-S3-bucket](pictures/7-bucket-folders.png)